pbloem/peterbloem.nl/blog/pca-4.md

 ### PCA in a Deep Learning World

+## Acknowledgements

+Thanks to <a href="https://emilevankrieken.com/">Emile van Krieken</a> for proof reading, and pointing out many mistakes and improvements.

  * PCA is a tradeoff between simplicity and power.
 This makes it much better for analysis than deep nonlinear methods.
  * PCA works on wide data.
 -- conclusion